tomduck/myiapws/README.md

 Installation
 ------------

-Install into python3 (as root) by executing
+Install into python3 by executing (as root)

 ~~~
 # pip3 install git+https://github.com/tomduck/myiapws.git
 ~~~

+Alternatively, download the source and run (as root) `setup.py install`.

 The library should be tested (as a normal user) by executing